guifel/nocust-client-doc/README.md

-The register function always register by default at least Ether.
-Additionally it registers for the tokens passed in second parameter.
+The register function always registers by default at least Ether.
+Additionally it registers the tokens passed in second parameter.
 A single token address can be passed or an array of token addresses.
 Note that the recipient will also have to `register` the token.

-To make a token transfer simply specify the address of the token in the `tokenAddress` field.
+To make a token transfer, simply specify the address of the token in the `tokenAddress` field.

 ```typescript
   const txId : number = await lqdManager.sendTransfer({